microsoft/fluentui/docs/react-v9/contributing/rfcs/react-components/convergence/z-index-handling.md

 ## Options

-### Issues
+> [!NOTE]

-The approaches below only standardize the layers and define z-index values for them.
+> The approaches below only standardize the layers and define z-index values for them.
 This is great for the current state of our components that can define arbitrary values, but won't solve a very specific problem: Defining priority for similar UI elements. e.g. Two Dropdowns are created.
 Which of them should have higher priority and therefore be displayed on top?

 #### Option A: Expose a named map of layers to z-index values (similarly to typography styles)